Delicacy and strength

 Published by the Gösta Serlachius Fine Arts Foundation

-Publication available also in Swedish language: Kraft och känsla.
+Publication is also available in Swedish language, Kraft och känsla.
 The Finnish version is sold out.

 Toimitusaika on 2–5 arkipäivää.
 Tuotteet toimitetaan postipakettina Postiin, Postin noutopisteeseen tai pakettiautomaattin.
-Pikkupakettina lähetettävät tulevat suoraan vastaanottajan ilmoittamaan osoitteeseen.
+Pikkupakettina lähetettävät jaetaan päiväpostin mukana vastaanottajan ilmoittamaan osoitteeseen.